mitsuba-renderer/drjit/docs/textures.rst

    array_data = tex.value()   # Same, but in array form

-Hardware-accelerated Dr.Jit textures work differently: they *migrate* texture data into a CUDA texture object that is no longer directly accessible to Dr.Jit.
-This makes methods such as :py:func:`.tensor()
-<drjit.cuda.Texture2f.tensor>` and :py:func:`.value()
+Hardware-accelerated Dr.Jit textures work differently: they *migrate* texture data into a CUDA texture object to avoid redundant storage.
+Methods such as :py:func:`.tensor() <drjit.cuda.Texture2f.tensor>` and :py:func:`.value()
-<drjit.cuda.Texture2f.value>` rather expensive, since they must copy the
-texture data from the CUDA object back into memory.
+<drjit.cuda.Texture2f.value>` then return a symbolic view that occupies no
+actual storage.
+Evaluating the view fetches the texel data back from the hardware texture, and it reflects the texture contents at the time of that evaluation.
+Evaluate it before overwriting the texture when the current contents are needed.

-If you desire access to a hardware-accelerated texture *and* at the same time retain the tensor representation, specify ``migrate=False`` to the texture constructor, i.e.,
+If you desire access to a hardware-accelerated texture *and* at the same time want the tensor representation to stay in ordinary memory, specify ``migrate=False`` to the texture constructor, i.e.,

 .. code-block:: python